holepunchto/dht-rpc/README.md

 If you just want to wait for the query to finish, you can use the `await stream.finished()` helper.
 After completion the closest nodes are stored in `stream.closestNodes` array.

+If you want to access the closest replies to your provided target you can see those at `stream.closestReplies`.

 #### `node.destroy()`

 Shutdown the DHT node.

+#### `node.destroyed`

+Boolean indicating if this has been destroyed.

 #### `node.toArray()`